Remi De Roo: Second Vatican Council

 De Roo attended all four sessions of Vatican II and was the last living bishop who had attended the council.
 This experience deeply affected him and he referred to himself as "a pilgrim of the Second Vatican Council".
 He described attending the sessions as "a voyage of discovery that would radically alter my whole outlook on reality" and "it was indeed a time of euphoria".
 After his retirement, De Roo continued to travel and lecture about Vatican II and gave the keynote address, "Rebuild My Church – A Vatican Council Father Shares an Inspired Vision", at a Call to Action conference in 2008.

 Later life

-After 37 years of serving as Bishop of Victoria, De Roo reached the mandatory retirement age of 75 in February 1999.
+After 37 years as Bishop of Victoria, De Roo reached the mandatory retirement age of 75 in February 1999.
 His resignation was accepted by Pope John Paul II less than one month later on March 11.
 He was the longest serving Canadian bishop at the time of his retirement.
 He subsequently remained on Vancouver Island and retired near to Nanaimo.
 De Roo continued to give lectures and minister into his nineties.
 He was also an Enneagram of Personality teacher and co-authored a book on the subject in 2002.

 De Roo died on February 1, 2022, at the Mount St. Mary's nursing home in Victoria.
 He was 97 years old.
 He was the last surviving bishop to have participated in the Second Vatican Council.